Class 10 Computer Science Chapter 10 An Introduction To Object Oriented Programming

 (b) Define object.

 Ans.
-An object is a basic unit of Object – Oriented Programming and represents the real-life entities.
-An object is a thing in real world which has certain properties and methods.
+An object is a basic unit of Object – Object-oriented programming and represents real-life entities.
+An object is a thing in the real world that has certain properties and methods.

 (c) Define class.